 Graduation InformationThree Rivers confers degrees in completed programs in May and December of each year.
 Students who meet all program requirements should complete the application for graduation below.
 Applications should be submitted by February 1 for May graduation and October 1 for December graduation.

 The annual commencement ceremony is held in May of each year.
 Students graduating in December are members of the class of the next May and are eligible to participate in the next commencement ceremony.
 Information about upcoming ceremonies is provided during the graduation process.
-Cap and gown measurements may be provided to Enrollment Services at the time of application.

 For purposes of the commencement ceremony and graduation program, the cumulative grade point average from the preceding semester will be used to identify honor students.
 However, the final cumulative grade point average will be used to determine final honors status and will be noted on the official college transcript and diploma.

-Students who are granted a degree with an overall grade point average of 3.50-3.699 will be designated Cum Laude.
-Students who are granted a degree with an overall grade point average of 3.70-3.899 will be designated Magna Cum Laude.
+Students who are granted a degree with an overall grade point average of 3.50-3.69 will be designated Cum Laude.
+Students who are granted a degree with an overall grade point average of 3.70-3.89 will be designated Magna Cum Laude.
 Students who are granted a degree with an overall grade point average of 3.90-4.0 will be designated Summa Cum Laude.

 Final Transcripts Requests

 Graduates should confirm with Enrollment Services that all high school and college transcripts are on file.
 Graduates are encouraged to pre-order final transcripts and indicate on the application to hold these transcripts for graduation.
 Transcripts will be mailed or faxed once the student's academic records reflect graduated status.
 Learn more about transcripts here.